plexescor/HPR/README.md

 HPR tracks which VS Code project you are in, not just that VS Code is open.
 No extension required.
 No VS Code plugin to install.

 VS Code puts the active project name directly in its window title in the format `filename - project - Visual Studio Code`.
-HPR reads that title on every poll tick.
-When it detects VS Code is active, it parses the full title string:
+HPR reads that title on every poll tick and parses it:

 1. Strip the trailing ` - Visual Studio Code` suffix
 2. Find the last ` - ` separator in what remains